jordankooyman/EmbeddedRobotCar/README.md

 ## States Used
 Below is a diagram showing all the states the robot can be in as well as the logical conditions we use to move between states:

+Note that the Course Correction state is actually a subfunction of the Forward state and not a separate state nor function.

 ![State Transition Diagram](https://github.com/jordankooyman/EmbeddedRobotCar/blob/main/Pictures/Final%20State%20Diagram.jpg)

 ## Changes Made